Do VLMs Perceive or Recall? Probing Visual Perception vs. Memory with Classic Visual Illusions: Discussion

 \section{Discussion}

 \textbf{Q1: Are current VLMs actually good at vision illusion cases?} No. Many models retain the same response even when visual evidence changes (Table~\ref{tab:benchmark_comparison}).
-While static accuracy on fixed datasets may appear high, this often reflects recall of language priors or memorized templates rather than true perception of altered visual cues.
+While static accuracy on fixed datasets may appear high, this often reflects language priors or memorized templates rather than the true perception of altered visual cues.
+For completeness, inducer-only results are in the Supplementary Materials.

-\textbf{Q2: What is the underlying technical problem?} A reliable VLM should flip its answer when visual changes reverse the underlying predicate, and keep it when edits preserve the predicate.
-Current models often fail this counterfactual behavior due to: (1) entangled visual representations: predicate cues not cleanly separated; (2) language-prior dominance~\cite{yang2025illusions}: decoding favors templates over image evidence; (3) interface bottlenecks: low resolution or weak cross-attention miss critical signals~\cite{feng2025vision}; (4) objective mismatch~\cite{vo2025visionlanguagemodelsbiased}: training lacks counterfactual consistency; and (5) inference inertia: greedy decoding defaults to high-prior continuations.
-This paper primarily analyzes key factors and provide insights on remaining considerations.
+\textbf{Q2: What is the underlying technical problem?} A reliable VLM should flip its answer when visual changes reverse the predicate, and keep it when edits preserve it.
+Current models often fail due to: (1) entangled visual representations; (2) language-prior dominance~\cite{yang2025illusions}; (3) interface bottlenecks such as low resolution~\cite{guo2024llava} or weak cross-attention~\cite{feng2025vision}; (4) objective mismatch from missing counterfactual consistency during training~\cite{vo2025visionlanguagemodelsbiased}; and (5) inference inertia, where decoding defaults to high-prior continuations.
+This paper focuses on analyzing key factors and offering insights into remaining considerations.

 \textbf{Q3: How can we design better VLMs to address these issues?} Addressing these failures requires rethinking how VLMs integrate perception and memory.
-Based on the analysis of this paper, we think potential key directions include: (1) \textbf{perception-first architectures} that explicitly compare visual evidence before drawing conclusions; (2) \textbf{counterfactual consistency objectives} that train models to reverse responses when visual factors invert (such as perturbed data in Fig.~\ref{fig:fig-VI-Pro}); (3) \textbf{graded datasets} with control pairs to distinguish perception-driven from memory-driven responses (e.g., controlled perturbations disused in Sec.~\ref{sec:Perturbation Strength}); and (4) \textbf{inference-time prompting} requiring explicit visual verification steps (Sec.~\ref{sec:Interventions} provides some results and insights).
+Based on the analysis of this paper, we think potential key directions include: (1) \textit{perception-first architectures} that explicitly compare visual evidence before concluding; (2) \textit{counterfactual consistency objectives} that train models to reverse responses when visual factors invert (such as perturbed data in Fig.~\ref{fig:fig-VI-Pro}); (3) \textit{graded datasets} with control pairs to distinguish perception-driven from memory-driven responses (e.g., controlled perturbations discussed in Sec.~\ref{sec:Perturbation Strength}); and (4) \textit{inference-time prompting} requiring explicit visual verification steps (Sec.~\ref{sec:Interventions} provides some results and insights).